 Some relationships are much more complicated and require more than just a weekly date night to fix.
 If you’re in a relationship with someone who is abusive, struggling with an addiction, or you’ve just grown apart and are contemplating divorce, you might feel as though your life will still be in a state of turmoil even when the pandemic is behind you.

 If you’re feeling unhappy in a relationship or need help finding a positive path forward from a relationship that is toxic or ending, Blair Wellness Group can help.
-Dr. Cassidy Blair is a relationship therapist who specializes in marriage counseling, divorce counseling, relationship issues, sex therapy, and more.
+Dr. Cassidy Blair is a relationship psychologist who specializes in marriage counseling, divorce counseling, relationship issues, sex treatment, and more.
 Call today at 310.999.4996 to schedule an in-person, telephone, or virtual teletherapy meeting.